-If you or a family member has received a St. Jude Medical defibrillator recall or firmware notification and have paid for or paid a co-pay for the certain St. Jude Medical defibrillators, you may be entitled to compensation.
-You may be eligible for compensation if you are a patient with a radio-frequency St. Jude Medical implantable pacemaker (also known as an implantable cardioverter defibrillator, or ICD) Cardiac resynchronization therapy defibrillator, and have visited your health care provider and paid or made co-payment for a firmware upgrade of the devices listed below:
+Also if you or a family member have received a St. Jude Medical defibrillator recall or firmware notification and have paid for or paid a co-pay for the certain St. Jude Medical defibrillators, you may be entitled to compensation.

 The firmware update includes: